raphaellopes/kainat/README.md

 `kainat`.
 You can build your environment running the commands bellow:

 ```
-# build mysql, apache and php images
+# build for wp development (mysql, apache and php images)
-kainat build
+kainat wp build

-# stop mysql, apache and php images
+# stop for wp development (mysql, apache and php images)
-kainat stop
+kainat wp stop

-# run the images with a `.env` file passed as a second arg (see `.env.example` file)
+# run for wp development the images with a `.env` file passed as a second arg (see `.env.example` file)
-kainat {path-to-envfile} run
+kainat wp {path-to-envfile} run

+# to run the containers
+kainat {app-name} {docker command}
 ```